-It’s autumn, which means that every time you go to a market, you’ll find squashes of all colors, shapes, and sizes.
-The other day, my sister-in-law mentioned that she has been enjoying a sweet little squash known as a red kuri squash, which I had never heard of before.
-Then, whaddya know, the next day my CSA box arrived with a little red kuri squash inside.
+What’s a kuri squash?
+The other day, a friend mentioned that she tried one of these squashes, which we had never heard of before.
+Then, whaddya know, the next day our CSA basket arrived with a little red kuri squash inside.

 The kuri squash are notable for their reddish color and onion-like shape.
 In French, they’re known as potimarron (marron meaning chestnut, because the squash has a distinct chestnut flavor when roasted).
-What’s interesting about this squash is that even though it’s difficult to slice when uncooked, the skin is quite tender after roasting and you can eat slice after slice, skin and all.
+Yes, this squash is a bit difficult to slice because of its thick skin.
+However, it gets quite tender after roasting and you can eat slice after slice, skin and all.

-Of course you can prepare this squash in any number of ways (soups, purees, fillings, breads) but for the first time I served it, I wanted to keep it simple.
-I adapted this recipe for Roasted Honey/Balsamic Kuri Squash from an L.A.
+Of course you can prepare this squash in any number of ways (soups, purees, fillings, breads).
+(Remember, we love our squash in all forms.)
+But the first time we served it, we wanted to keep it simple.
+We adapted this recipe for Roasted Honey/Balsamic Kuri Squash from an L.A.
 Times recipe via the Hatfield family.
-Best part: When these slices are roasted, they come out looking like little smiles, so this squash will forever be known in our house as the “smiley-faced squash.”
+Best part: When roasted, the squash comes out looking like little smiles.
+Our kids have since named it the “smiley-faced squash.”

 Roasted Honey/Balsamic Kuri Squash

-1 large sprig fresh rosemary, about 1 tablespoon’s worth of sprigs
+- 1 sprig fresh rosemary (about 1 tablespoons' worth of rosemary)

 - Dash red chile pepper flakes